List of Greek deities: The Titans and their descendants

-The Titans, the twelve offspring of Uranus and Gaia, are the former gods, the generation who come before the Olympians.
+The Titans, the twelve offspring of Uranus and Gaia, are the generation who come before the Olympians.
 The group consists of six members of each sex: four male-female pairs are married couples, with the remaining two male Titans marrying other goddesses, and the remaining two female Titans later coupling with Zeus.
 Many of the Titans' descendants relate to the physical world and its organisation.
-In sources later than Hesiod, there is some disagreement as to the names of the twelve Titans, and there are several figures described as Titans beyond the original group of twelve.
+In sources after Hesiod, there is some disagreement as to the names of the twelve Titans, and there are several figures described as Titans beyond the original group of twelve.